 - When there is an “in childbirth” option for the obstetric complication being coded, the “in childbirth” code should be assigned.

-- Code the appropriate Encounter for full-term uncomplicated delivery if there are no complication during the labor or delivery episode.
+- Code the appropriate encounter for full-term uncomplicated delivery if there are no complications during the labor or delivery episode.

 ACOG Topics

 Preventive visits are an important part of the process of keeping patients healthy.
 These visits improve quality of care and patient health outcomes by identifying patients who need disease management and intervention.

 Annual Physical Exams

 Annual Physicals or Routine Comprehensive Physical Exams (CPE) are performed without relationship to treatment or diagnosis for a specific illness, symptom, complaint, or injury.
 The extent and focus of exam depends on the age and gender of the patient.
 An annual CPE includes an appropriate history/exam with risk counseling and/or intervention